World’s Largest Tombstone

 Next morning we travelled to Minnivale where a local interest group has a rail restoration project.
 South of this historic abandoned village is Namelcatchem Well, a restored pioneer well.

-We visited Yorkrakine Rock, an aboriginal ‘birthing site’ and an important landmark in the Shire of Tammin and a popular walking and picnic site.
+We visited Yorkrakine Rock, an aboriginal ‘birthing site’, an important landmark in the Shire of Tammin, and a popular walking and picnic site.

 Mount Caroline and Mount Stirling dominate the landscape on the drive to Kokerbin Rock, Australia’s third largest monolith.
 There are so many interesting features at Kokerbin it would take more than just a fleeting visit to see them.
 There is a well developed tafone not far from the parking area.